sftcd/openssl/esnistuff/code-review.md

 * Found and fixed (return error) an error state where client could send both GREASE and real ECH if application asked for both.
 (Server handled it correctly.)
+* Various minor fixes for handling >1 ECHConfig in ECHConfigs.
+  A number of cases where we previously just initialised the first ``SSL_ECH`` in the array and needed to do them all.

 ### ``./ssl/ssl_txt.c``